cormullion/Karnak.jl/docs/src/basics.md

 end 600 300
 ```

 In a **bi-partite graph**, every vertex belongs to one of two groups.
-Every vertex in the first group is connected to one or more edges in the second group.
-This illustration shows a **complete** bi-partite graph.
-The word "complete" here means that each vertex is connected to every other vertex.
+Every vertex in the first group is connected to one or more vertices in the second group.
+This illustration shows the **complete** version of a bi-partite graph.
+So each vertex is connected to every other vertex.

 ```@example graphsection
 N = 10